Disabling These Windows 10 Settings Could Help Your Computer

-Microsoft's Windows 11 is still rolling out to compatible devices and will make its way to all eligible computers by mid-2022.
-But if you're contemplating whether the upgrade is worth it or haven't downloaded the new OS yet, you're likely using Windows 10.
-There's no stress to upgrade to Windows 11 as Microsoft won't end support for its older OS until 2025.
-However, some of Windows 10's default settings collect information, make you see more ads and notifications and may be slowing down your device.
+Split between its Windows 10 and Windows 11 operating systems, 1.4 billions devices use Microsoft's software each month.
+The latter is continuing its phased rollout to compatible computers and will make its way to all eligible devices by mid-2022.
+(Here's how to download the new OS.)
+If you're using a device that's still running Windows 10, however, you may not be aware of the default settings that collect information, make you see more ads and notifications and may be slowing down your device.

-If you're a Windows 10 user, you'll want to spend just a few minutes looking into these default settings, and potentially turning them off, for the sake of privacy, speed and convenience.
+You'll want to spend just a few minutes looking into these settings, and potentially turning them off, for the sake of privacy, speed and convenience.
 Here are eight settings that are turned on by default that you can disable in Windows 10.
 (You can also check out the top Windows 10 tips and tricks and how to troubleshoot common Windows 10 problems.)

 File-sharing updates